-UPDATE: On Day 13 of full GAPS, I noticed my feet were no longer hurting, writing this post to describe the problems I had been having with my feet for the past few years.
-Actually the post says July 2008, but that is when it got a lot worse due to pulling something in my foot.
-I had been to a foot doctor prior to July 2008, probably 1 or 2 years earlier.
-I'm updating this post today (Day 36) and my feet are gloriously still feeling great.
-I can stand for hours in the kitchen, I can walk around barefooted, I can walk through grocery stores and my feet are okay!
+Today is Day 13 of full GAPS, and I noticed my feet were no longer hurting.
+This post is going to describe the problems I've been having with my feet for the past few years.
+After just 13 days on full GAPS I am able to stand for hours in the kitchen, walk barefooted, walk through super size grocery stores and my feet are okay!
 This is so amazing.

-Anyway, Eldest Son seemed to like the video workouts okay, but I thought he might like the Taebo one because it was a “manly” type workout.
-Well, doing one of the squat things, where you just stand there with your knees bent and squatted halfway down, I felt something pull in my foot.
-And then I was in so much pain.
-I went to church camp that year, and we had to walk up this really steep hill to get to the cafeteria.
-I could not bear any weight on that foot when first waking up in the morning.
-It took a very long time, during which I wore a brace every single night (really uncomfortable during the hot summer) for about six months until my foot was able to heal.
+Eldest Son seemed to like the video workouts okay, but I thought he might like doing Taebo because it was a “manly” type workout.
+Well, doing one of the squats, where you stand with your knees bent and squat halfway down, I felt something pull in my foot.

-But I do wonder.
-Could it be the gelatin in the broth has had any effect?
+But I did wonder.
+Could it be the gelatin [affiliate link] in the broth having an effect?

 Not to say that I'm a “shoe person”.
 I have never been much into shoes.
-But when you find that you can only wear a certain kind of *men's* casual wear shoes, it really is annoying.
-I have never liked wearing heels, but I found out that I can tolerate Aerosoles.
-I like to look nice going to church, and the men's casual wear shoes don't go well with dresses.
-Ya know?
+But when you find that you can only wear a certain kind of men's casual wear shoes, it really is annoying.
+I like to look nice going to church, and the men's casual wear shoes don't go well with dresses, ya know?